ctroupin/run/content/races/20230422_EntreCortijos/index.md

 |:--:|
 |_The race bib with the profile printed on the lower part._|

 We continue to go downhill, close to 4'/km, at that rhythm the end is close.
 Except that I start to recognize the track we're running...
 I did it in October last year.
-And yes, there is an horrible climb at some point.
+And yes, there is a horrible climb at some point.
 But no, they cannot do that to us.
 Not now.
 I'm with a couple of other runners, one of them tells me:
 > This is the last joke they've prepared for us.

 Or something like that.
 It becomes increasingly obvious that I'm going to suffer.
 But how the f** did I end up there?